Prepare in advance

 Above all, be on time, and if you are going to be late, let the recruiter know.
 Also pay special attention to your appearance.

-Do not forget to bring several copies of your résumé, note-taking equipment and the job description relating to the position for which you are applying.
+Do not forget to keep your résumé with you, note-taking equipment and the job description relating to the position for which you are applying.

 During the interview, be yourself.
 What you say should demonstrate your know-how and reflect your soft skills.